Flare-Africa-Community/Flare-Africa-Community.github.io/README.md

 Welcome to **Flare Africa**, the decentralized home for the next generation of African builders on the Flare Network.
 This project is entirely content-driven and open-source.
 We believe that by documenting our journey, we empower the entire continent to lead the data revolution.

+First off, thank you for considering contributing to Flare Africa!
+It’s people like you that make the Flare ecosystem thrive.

+We follow a structured process to ensure all content is technically accurate, SEO-optimized, and helpful for developers.

 ##  How to Contribute

 We use a "Blog-as-Code" approach.
 Our entire blog system is powered by **Astro Content Collections** and GitHub.
-You don't need to be a developer to contribute—you just need to know a little Markdown.
+You don't need to be a developer to contribute, you just need to know a little Markdown.

 ### 1. The Workflow